n0raitor/archlinux/musicproduction/ArchLinux_MusicProduction_Guide.md

 Change Font Size: Preferences -> Appearance -> GUI and Font Scaling

-### Difference between JACK and PulseAudio
-Both are Audio Servers.
-They tend to not cooperate very well.
-Deal with it with: A Jack Module for PulseAudio
--> Use Jack as audio backend instead of using the soundcard directly.

 Maybe also take a look at [PW](https://pipewire.org/)

 ### Maybe install RealTime Kernel